Cognitive behavioural hypnotherapy for panic attacks

-Panic attacks can seem to come out of nowhere, but they are usually triggered by something you have seen or thought, triggering an anxiety response.
+Panic attacks can seem to come out of nowhere, but they are usually set off by something you have seen or thought, triggering a powerful anxiety response.

-The symptoms can be frightening and tend to cause considerable psychological distress along with increased panic and anxiety.
+The symptoms can be frightening and tend to cause considerable psychological distress along with even more panic and anxiety.

 Some people feel they are having a heart attack, though the symptoms of panic will not do you any harm.